protomated/zulip-standup-bot/README.md

 - 🕐 **Automated Scheduling**: Daily prompts, reminders, and summaries with precise timing
 - 🌍 **Multi-timezone Support**: Each team member can set their own timezone
+- 🎉 **Holiday Detection**: Built-in support for Nigeria and US holidays with smart skipping
+- 🗓️ **Flexible Scheduling**: Configure custom days and automatic holiday handling
+- 🧠 **Smart Prompts**: Context-aware questions that adapt to gaps and holidays
 - 🤖 **AI-Powered Summaries**: Intelligent team summaries using OpenAI GPT or Groq
 - 💾 **PostgreSQL/SQLite Support**: Reliable data storage with connection pooling
 - 🛡️ **Production Ready**: Comprehensive error handling, logging, and monitoring